Updated October 2022

 This isn’t a well known hike so you may have it all to yourself.
 On a cloudless day the views from the top towards Mo’orea, and behind to French Polynesia’s highest peak – the towering Mont Orohena – are well worth the effort.
 Find a map of the trail here.

 This hike to Tahiti’s third highest peak – which stands at an elevation of 2066 meters – is regarded as having the best views anywhere on the island and will take around 8-10 hours to complete.
 However it’s also probably the toughest – and one of the most dangerous – hikes on the island too.
+So we would always recommend hiring a local guide.

 The trail is well marked and not too difficult until you reach the first of two huts (which hikers can sleep in if needed) which sits at an altitude of 1400m.